A Bit of Fry & Laurie: John and Peter

 John (Fry) and Peter (Laurie) are hard-driving, hard-drinking executives who are always partners, no matter what business they happen to be running; in most of their sketches they run a health club.
 Their antagonist in every business operation is the diabolical Marjorie (John's ex-wife).
 Eventually, Marjorie defeated the pair in the health club business off-screen, leading the two to run a public toilet and later the Diocese of Uttoxeter (John as Bishop, Peter as Executive Vice-Bishop).
 Although based in Uttoxeter throughout the series, John and Peter speak with American accents.
 The sketch is a parody of television drama of the period such as BBC TV's Howards' Way, which depicted relatively small-scale businessmen as larger-than-life, world-weary, passionate, and tormented.
 John and Peter are invariably exhorting one another to greater efforts on behalf of their relatively insignificant businesses, with their shouted catchphrases "Damn!" and "Dammit John!".
-They also drink very, very excessively.
+They also drink heavily, often refilling their glasses and slopping their beverages (whisky, coffee, etc.) onto the floor or themselves.
 One written sketch entitled "Dammit 3" was unaired; those actually shown in the programme went straight from "Dammit 2" to "Dammit 4".
 The script for this sketch is available in the script books and online.

 Mr Dalliard

-Mr Dalliard is a non-appearing character in various sketches, all taking place in a shop environment.
-Though Dalliard never appears, and is implied to be a creation of Fry's shopkeeper's imagination, he is referred and spoken to several times in every sketch: "He isn't my Mr Dalliard, he's everybody's Mr Dalliard".
+Mr Dalliard is a non-appearing character in various sketches, all taking place in a shop.
+Though Dalliard never appears and is implied to be a creation of Fry's shopkeeper's imagination, he is referred and spoken to several times in every sketch, "He isn't my Mr Dalliard, he's everybody's Mr Dalliard".